 Code O. Section 453(I)(3) information.
 The partnership will report any information you need to figure the interest due under section 453(I)(3) with respect to the disposition of certain timeshares and residential lots on the installment method.
-If you are an individual, report the interest on line 8 of Schedule 2 (Form 1040).
-Check box c and enter "453(I)(3)" and the amount of the interest in the space to the left of line 8.
+If you are an individual, report the interest on Schedule 2 (Form 1040), line 14.